-In our study, we compared long-term therapeutic outcomes between treatment with hepatic resection and percutaneous RF ablation for HCCs (≤3 cm) abutting the right diaphragm and found that treatment modality was a significant prognostic factor for DFS, but was not an independent prognostic factor for OS.
-For the RF ablation group, LTP rate was as high as 46.6% at 5 years.
-The location of tumors can affect the technical difficulty in local control of tumors especially for RF ablation.
+In our study, we compared long-term therapeutic outcomes for treatments using hepatic resection and percutaneous RF ablation for HCCs (≤3 cm) abutting the right diaphragm; we found that the treatment modality was a significant prognostic factor for DFS, but was not an independent prognostic factor for OS.
+For the RF ablation group, the LTP rate was as high as 46.6% at 5 years.
+The location of tumors can affect the technical difficulty in local control of tumors, especially for RF ablation.
 Although there have been many studies that compared therapeutic outcomes between hepatic resection and RF ablation for HCC, most of them did not consider the location of tumors.
-In this aspect, the results of our study comparing hepatic resection and percutaneous RF ablation for HCCs with consideration of the location of tumors can provide important data for proper management of HCCs abutting the diaphragm.
+In this way, the results of our study, which compares hepatic resection and percutaneous RF ablation for HCCs with consideration of the location of tumors, can provide important data for the proper management of HCCs abutting the diaphragm.

 In our study, the LTP rate was 46.6% at 5 years for the RF ablation group.
 The LTP rate was much higher than rates reported in previous studies that included all HCCs located in the liver [11,14,17-19].
 Percutaneous RF ablation for subphrenic HCCs is difficult to adequately perform for several reasons.
 First, the poor sonic window resulting from the lung shadow makes it difficult to accurately target tumors with the electrodes.
 Second, all tumors were subcapsular HCCs in our study.
-In general, subcapsular HCCs are considered to be more difficult to treat with percutaneous HCC than non-subcapsular HCCs because of the difficulty of placing an electrode and not being able to obtain enough ablative margin along the hepatic capsule.
+In general, subcapsular HCCs are considered to be more difficult to treat with percutaneous HCC than nonsubcapsular HCCs because of the difficulty of placing an electrode and not being able to obtain enough ablative margin along the hepatic capsule.

-In this study, patients who underwent hepatic resection had longer DFS compared to those who underwent RF ablation.
+In this study, patients who had undergone hepatic resection exhibited longer DFS compared to those who had undergone RF ablation.
 This result is in line with previous studies that compared DFS outcomes for hepatic resection and RF ablation for HCC [20,21].
-In our study, the estimated DFS rates at 1-, 3-, and 5-years were 85.0%, 70.9%, and 64.1%, respectively, for the hepatic resection group and 69.5%, 27.5%, and 18.3% for the RF ablation group.
+In our study, the estimated DFS rates at 1-, 3-, and 5-years were 85.0%, 70.9%, and 64.1%, respectively, for the hepatic resection group and 69.5%, 27.5%, and 18.3%, respectively, for the RF ablation group.
 In the previous study at our institution that compared RF ablation with hepatic resection for single HCC ≤3 cm located in the liver, the estimated DFS rate at 5 years was 61.1% for the hepatic resection group and 31.7% for the RF ablation group [11].
-The DFS rate for the hepatic resection group was similar to our previous result.
-However, the DFS for the RF ablation group was longer than our previous result.
-This difference can most likely be explained by the high local tumor progression rate for the RF ablation group in our study.
+The DFS rate for the hepatic resection group of this study was similar to our previous result.
+However, the DFS ratefor the RF ablation group of this study was lower than our previous result.
+This difference can most likely be explained by the high local tumor progression rate for the RF ablation group in this study.

-According to previous studies, RF ablation was comparable to hepatic resection for very early and early stage HCCs in terms of OS [22-24].
-Similarly, treatment modality was not an independent prognostic factor for OS in our study.
-In our study, estimated OS rates for the hepatic resection group (97.5%, 92.3%, and 88.4% at 1-, 3-, and 5-years) seemed to be better than those for the RF ablation group (100%, 81.4%, and 68.7% at 1-, 3-, and 5-years).
-However, the proportion of patients with hepatitis B virus and the mean platelet count were both higher in the hepatic resection group.
-These differences in baseline characteristics resulted in the difference in estimated OS rates between the two groups.
+According to previous studies, RF ablation was comparable to hepatic resection for very early and early-stage HCCs in terms of OS [22-24].
+In our study, estimated OS rates for the hepatic resection group (97.5%, 92.3%, and 88.4% at 1-, 3-, and 5-years, respectively) appeared to be better than those for the RF ablation group (100%, 81.4%, and 68.7% at 1-, 3-, and 5-years).
+However, similar to previous studies, treatment modality was not an independent prognostic factor for OS according to multivariate analyses in our study.